NKorea says launch tested ‘new type’ of cruise missile

 North Korea has ordered three ballistic missile launches, a surface-to-air missile, and now Thursday’s cruise missile tests since South Korea’s new President Moon Jae-in took power in early May.

-Thursday’s short-range missiles flew some 200 kilometers (124 miles), which is an improvement on a 2015 test, when a surface-to-ship cruise missile flew only 100 kilometers, said Korea Defence Forum analyst Shin Jong-Woo.
+Thursday’s short-range missiles flew some 200 kilometers (124 miles), which is an improvement on a 2015 test, when a surface-to-ship cruise missile flew only 100 kilometers, said Korea Defense Forum analyst Shin Jong-Woo.

 “This is another sign of meaningful progress in the North’s efforts to diversify its missiles.
 It will pose a considerable threat to US and South Korean navies,” he told Agence France-Presse.